Meet Our Therapists

 Sarah holds a Master’s degree in Mental Health Counseling Psychology and is a Nationally Certified Counselor.
 Sarah believes in a whole person approach to wellness.
 Whole-person wellness promotes self-efficacy and incorporates all areas of one’s life including: emotional, environmental, intellectual, physical, social, spiritual and vocational.
 Sarah is passionate about helping people lead meaningful, fulfilling lives and wants to help her clients cultivate the best within themselves.

 Sarah employs motivational interviewing, cognitive behavioral therapy, dialectical behavioral therapy and solution focused therapy in her counseling approach.
-She has extensive experience in the treatment of depression, anxiety, posttraumatic stress disorder, chemical dependency and behavioral addictions.
+She has extensive experience in the treatment of depression, anxiety, post traumatic stress disorder, chemical dependency and behavioral addictions.
 Sarah is currently receiving training in Biofeedback.
+She is based in our Bend location.

 Chesley Strowd, MS, NCC, LPCi